 Made possible by a gift from trustee R. Stanton Avery, this innovative residential complex was designed by Moore, Ruble, Yudell and completed in September 1996.
-Located at the north end of the campus, Avery House has a Residential Life Coordinator and two Resident Associates and rooms for about 124 undergraduates and 12 graduate students, in addition to two faculty apartments.
+Located at the north end of the campus, Avery House has a Residential Life Coordinator, two Resident Associates, two faculty apartments and rooms for about 136 undergraduates.
 Its dining facilities, meeting rooms, lounges, and library are designed to encourage informal faculty-student interaction and to attract all members of the campus community to join in this interaction.
-Avery House hosts programs and social events that facilitate involvement between residents, faculty in residence, and the Avery associate.
+Avery House hosts programs and social events that facilitate involvement between residents, and faculty in residence.